MPiangerelli/MPiangerelli.github.io/about.md

 I got a PHD in Computer Science at [University of Camerino](https://computerscience.unicam.it) under the supervision of Prof.ssa [Emanuela Merelli](http://www.emanuelamerelli.eu) with a thesis on Topological Data analysis for studying the emergence of epileptic seizures.
 During this period I collaborated with an Italian company, [ab medica s.r.l.](http://abmedica.it), for the development of an implantable device for detecting and controlling epiletic seizures.

+I worked in the [Da.Re.
+Project](http://dare-project.eu), an European Erasmus+ project, whose aim was to establish a European Master Degree Curriculm in Data Science.

 Currently, I am a post-doc at University of Camerino in the Math Division working with Prof. [Renato De Leone](http://www.unicam.it/~renato.deleone) on the T.R.E.E.
 Project.

-I am a member of the [Bioshape and Data Science Lab](http://www.emanuelamerelli.eu/bigdata/doku.php) whose Prof.ssa Emanuela Merelli is coordinator.
+I am a member of the [Bioshape and Data Science Lab](http://www.emanuelamerelli.eu/bigdata/doku.php) of which Prof.ssa Emanuela Merelli is the coordinator.

-I live in Portorecanti, Italy
+I live in Portorecanti, Italy.